 - A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve unless the accumulated legal reserve has reached the total capital stock balance.
 Special reserve shall be appropriated in accordance with related regulations promulgated by competent authorities, and the special reserve along with the accumulated unappropriated retained earnings from previous years is considered as the distributable earnings.
 The remainder, if any, after considering the operating status, and through a proposition by the Board of Directors and a resolution by the shareholders, shall be retained. - B. The Company's dividend policy is based on the Company's current operation status, future capital requirements, long-term operation plan, shareholders' benefits, balanced dividends and the Company's long-term financial plan, etc. The appropriation is proposed by the Board of Directors and then approved by the shareholders during their meeting.
-Cash dividends shall not
+Cash dividends shall not be less than 20% of the total dividends distributed to shareholders.

-- be less than 20% of the total dividends distributed to shareholders. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+- C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
-When the debit balance on other equity items is reversed subsequently, the reversed amount may be included in the distributable earnings. - E. The appropriation of 2019 earnings as proposed by the shareholders on June 19, 2020 and the appropriation of 2018 earnings as resolved by the shareholders on June 18, 2019 are as follows:
+When the debit balance on other equity items is reversed subsequently, the reversed amount may be included in the distributable earnings. - E. The appropriation of 2020 and 2019 earnings as resolved by the Board of Directors on August 18, 2021 and June 19, 2020 are as follows:

-Ye ar ended l Dece mber 31, 2019 Y ear ended l Dece ember 31, 2018
+Y ear ended I December 31, 2020 Year ended D Dece ember 31, 2019

-Dividend per share D ividend per share
+D ividend per share $\mathbf{D}^{\mathbf{I}}$ ividend per share

-A Amount (in dollars) mount (in dollars)
+Amount (in dollars) Amount (in dollars)

-Legal reserve \$ 3,639 \$ 7,316
+Legal reserve \$ 4,204 \$ 3,639

-Special reserve 17,841 4,907
+Special reserve ( 173) 17,841

-Cash dividends 31,500 \$ 0.70 67,500 \$ 1.50
+Cash dividends 45,000 \$ 1.00 31,500 \$ 0.70